Pseudo Operators

 Pseudo Operator DONE

-DONE preserves the value immediately to its left, and deletes all prior values from the calculation.
+DONE preserves the number immediately to its left, and deletes whatever numbers may stand to the left of it.

 Example: